Dashboard Single Sign-on

 }

-The response includes the following strings which indicate the your various permissions for a given service instance:
+The response includes the following strings which indicate the various permissions for a given service instance:

 Since administrators might change the permissions of users at any time, the service checks this endpoint whenever a user uses the SSO flow to access the service UI.